-(1) Compliance with the criteria set in paragraph 40 of the Communication on the recapitalisation of financial institutions in the current financial crisis: limitation of aid to the minimum necessary and safeguards against undue distortions of competition would also need to be ensured as far as applicable.
+(1) Compliance with the criteria in paragraph 40 of the Authority's State Aid Guidelines on The recapitalisation of financial institutions in the current financial crisis would also need to be ensured as far as applicable.

 (2) For those banks already subject to the obligation of a restructuring plan, following the granting of previous State aid, such a plan would need to duly take into consideration the new aid and envisage all options from restructuring to orderly winding-up.